 Usual board basis: Full Board

-Food quality: When we last visited Swala Camp we were able to stay for lunch – and the food was excellent.
-The manager also explained what to expect at other meals.
+Food quality: When we last visited Swala Camp in July 2013 we did not stay for a meal, however the manager explained what guests could expect to eat.

-Dinner is similar to the lunch menu, but there is a choice of three mains – a vegetarian, a red meat and a white meat.
+Dinner is similar to the lunch menu, but there is a choice of three mains – a vegetarian dish, red meat and white meat or fish, served with vegetables.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining

 Drinks included: Most drinks are included apart from premium wines and spirits.

 Attitude towards children: Swala Camp markets itself as an adult camp.

 Property’s age restrictions: Children under 12 are not accepted however younger children are accepted at the camps discretion.